DevNambi/sql-server-regex/README.md

 ![SQL Regex Logo](/images/sql-regex-logo.png)

-This code exposes regular expression functions to SQL Server, so you can run regular expressions using SQL queries.
-This is done by exposing C# [Regex functions](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex(v=vs.110).aspx) using SQL CLR scalar- and table-valued functions.
+SQL-Server-Regex gives you the power to run regular expressions inside SQL Server queries.
+It works by using SQL CLR functions to call the C# [Regex](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex(v=vs.110).aspx) functionality.

 ## Examples

 **Match**

-The [RegexMatch()](/examples/match.md) function lets you run a match against a string using a regular expression, and returns the first result.
+The [RegexMatch()](/examples/match.md) scalar function lets you call a regular expression against a string, and returns the first result if there is a match.

 ![Match SSMS example](/images/match-1.png)

+**Matches**

+The [RegexMatches()](/examples/matches.md) table-valued function lets you call a regular expression against a string, and returns all matches

 **Group Match**

-See the documentation on [RegexGroupMatch()](/examples/group-match.md) for more examples.
+The [RegexGroupMatch()](/examples/group-match.md) scalar function lets you call a regular expression with *named groups* against a string, and returns the group name you specify.

 **Replace**

-See the documentation on [RegexReplace()](/examples/replace.md) for more examples.

-**Matches**

-See the documentation on [RegexMatches()](/examples/matches.md) for more examples.
+The [RegexReplace()](/examples/replace.md) scalar function lets you call a regular expression against a string with a *replacement* value, and replaces all the matched entries with the replacement.

 **Split**

-See the documentation on [RegexSplit()](/examples/split.md) for more examples.
+The [RegexSplit()](/examples/split.md) table-valued function lets pass a regular expression against a string to split it into pieces, and returns the pieces.

 ## Installation